 Our Analysis and Test Results

-Founded in 2005, bumGenius is part of a larger company called Cotton Babies; also the manufacturer of cloth diaper brands Flip and Econobum.
-With a motto of "necessity is the mother of invention," they started with a pocket diaper with an innovative snappable insert.
-From there, they added more styles and the company grew, all the while keeping in mind that their diapers should all come about to fill the needs of individual families.
+In 2005, BumGenius appeared on the scene.
+It is part of a larger company called Cotton Babies; also, the manufacturer of cloth diaper brands Flip and Econobum.
+With a motto of, "necessity is the mother of invention," they started with a pocket diaper with an innovative snappable insert.
+From there, they added more styles, and the company grew, all the while keeping in mind that their diapers should all come about to fill the needs of individual families.
 The Freetime diaper is their all-in-one style and is a more practical option for parents who are newcomers to the cloth diaper bandwagon.

 The two inserts are attached to the shell on one end only, then lay over one another for double-layered absorbency.
 This configuration allows the inserts to overlap or fold a few different ways to maximize absorption in just the right spot.
 If you find that it is still not enough, you can place an extra insert or prefold underneath it all without having to sacrifice the soft stay-dry lining.

-The Freetime has three snap positions for the rise and five for the waist.
-The double row of waist snaps helps to keep the diaper flush against baby's belly and prevents leaks or waist gapping.
+The Freetime has various snap positions to help find a great fit.
+There are three snap positions for the rise, along with five snap positions for the waist.
+The double row of waist snaps helps to keep the diaper flush against the baby's belly and prevents leaks or waist gapping.
 Elastic wraps around the back edge of the diaper and the snap tabs are stretchy and flexible, adding to both the comfort and security of this diaper.
-We did not have any problems with leakage during our tests.
+While testing this product, we did not encounter any problems with leakage.

 Our favorite part about the bumGenius Freetime is how incredibly easy it makes cloth diapering.
 This diaper has the ease of an all-in-one with the versatility of a hybrid, making it a lazy cloth diaper user's dream come true.
 There is absolutely nothing to snap, stuff, tuck, or fold.
 The semi-attached inserts are impossible to lose or place incorrectly, while still allowing you to dictate the area of maximum absorbency.
 Although, in all honesty, we just laid the inserts flat over one another and had no problems.
 Simply snap the nappy around baby's waist, and you're good to go.
 This process is ideal for first-time cloth users.
 Many parents choose to keep a few AIO's around for the odd babysitter or visit to grandma's, even if they build the rest of their stash from a different style.
 It operates so similarly to a disposable that you can hardly go wrong.